ssp21/ssp21-spec/ssp21.md

     * The initiator invokes the mode's *IKM* procedure to validate the message and calculate the *input_key_material*.

-    * The initiator performs session key derivation using the KDF requested in the *Request Handshake Begin* message.
+    * The initiator performs session key derivation using the KDF requested in the *Handshake Begin Request* message.
         * set (tx_sk, rx_sk) = KDF(h, input_key_material)

     * The initiator initializes the *pending session* with the session keys, requested algorithms, and session